Qd66666/CycleGAN-/README.md

 ## Visualization

 You can see the domain-invariant images at .../result/images/{dataset_name}/CycleGAN+/{Epoch_num}, after the test steps.

-Here is a example of the domain-invariant images:
+Here is an example of the domain-invariant images:

 ![Image text](https://github.com/Qd66666/Improve-CycleGAN/blob/8103d546363b4181f3750e7d7f36952438990263/img_240.png)